kirshiyin89/japanese-pronunciation-checker/README.md

 5. Choose a word from the predefined list and a record duration
 6. Pronounce the word and wait for the evaluation
 7. You can add more Japanese words to the words.txt file

+This branch is used for deployment to Heroku.